aaronp18/NavidroFM/README.md

 | ListenBrainz | Weekly Exploration   | Discover new tracks based on your history.     |
 | ListenBrainz | Weekly Jams          | Mix of songs, both new and from your library.  |

-Disclaimer: ListenBrainz is not currently implemented, but is planned for release 1.1.0.

 <details>
 <summary>LastFM Endpoint Info</summary>
 Currently, the tool uses the following LastFM json endpoints (courtesy of u/stdeem):